Tadeusz Baranowski (artist)

 Tadeusz Baranowski during meeting with readers at International Comics Festival in Łódź, 7 October 2000.

-Tadeusz Baranowski (born 1945 in Zamość) is a Polish comic book artist.
-He published his first comic in 1975 in Świat Młodych.
-Being invited by Grzegorz Rosiński he worked a few years in Belgium, publishing some comics in Tintin magazine; however, due to interference from magazine owners he quit this job and returned to Poland in the 1990s.
+Tadeusz Baranowski (6 January 1945 – 7 July 2026) was a Polish comic book artist.

+Baranowski published his first comic in 1975 in Świat Młodych.

+Being invited by Grzegorz Rosiński, during 1984–1987 he worked a few years in Belgium, publishing some comics in Tintin magazine, Belgium; however, due to interference from magazine owners he quit this job and returned to Poland in the 1990s.

-In Poland, most of his comics had 2 editions: first softcover in late 1970s/early 1980s, and second hardcover in 2000s.
+Baranowski died on 7 July 2026, at the age of 81.